 California treats vandalism as a severe crime.
-Individuals can face infractions, misdemeanors, or felony charges if accused of violating California Penal Code §594: Vandalism.
+Individuals can face infractions, misdemeanors, or felony charges if accused of violating California Penal Code §594.
+The property’s value will determine the punishment.
+If you are convicted of felony vandalism, you face a fine of up to $50,000, up to three years in state prison, or both a fine and prison.

 Understanding Infraction, Misdemeanor, and Felony Vandalism Charges

 Vandalism involves causing damage to another person’s property.
-Individuals can also face charges under PC 594 if they deface someone’s property or destroy it completely.
+Individuals who deface or destroy someone’s property can also face charges under PC 594.

 Depending on the exact circumstances surrounding a PC 594 violation, an individual could face charges for: